 Goal #2: Update TP Holder and Towel Bar, Ring, & Rack

 The original “fixtures” were made of porcelain and plastic, so we knew they had to go.
-Unfortunately, these items can take up a huge portion of the budget, however, I was lucky enough to find a set for $29.99 on Amazon.
+Unfortunately, these items can take up a huge portion of the budget, however, I was lucky enough to find a budget-friendly set on Amazon.
 (Word of caution: if you decide to buy this set, please use different drywall anchors as the ones that come with the set are not well made, and break easily.)

 We also took down the wooden peg towel rack and made a new one.
 You can find a tutorial for making a simple towel rack here.